Bynfezia: Package Insert / Prescribing Info

 Risk Summary

 There is no information available on the presence of octreotide in human milk, the effects of the drug on the breastfed infant, or the effects of the drug on milk production.
-Studies show that octreotide administered subcutaneously passes into the milk of lactating rats (see Data).
-When a drug is present in animal milk, it is likely that the drug will be present in human milk.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for BYNFEZIA Pen, and any potential adverse effects on the breastfed child from BYNFEZIA Pen or from the underlying maternal condition.
+Studies show that octreotide administered subcutaneously passes into the milk of lactating rats; however, due to species-specific differences in lactation physiology, animal data may not reliably predict drug levels in human milk (see Data).
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for BYNFEZIA PEN, and any potential adverse effects on the breastfed child from BYNFEZIA PEN or from the underlying maternal condition.

 Data